froala/angular-froala/README.md

 ### Methods

-To use the methods available, access the editor instance from your froalaOptions object `$scope.options.froalaEditor(method)` and use it as described in the [method docs](http://froala.com/wysiwyg-editor/docs/methods). example:
+To use the methods available, access the editor instance from your froalaOptions object `$scope.options.froalaEditor.methodName()` and use it as described in the [method docs](http://froala.com/wysiwyg-editor/docs/methods). example:

 ```javascript
 function myCtrl($scope){